 This is a matter we’ve talked about before, although our discussion at the time was focused on the particular struggles of MMA fighter Ronda Rousey.
 She managed to overcome her struggles with drugs and eating disorders, but there are many who do not.
 As is the case with drugs and alcohol, however, there are some who would attribute the choices made by her or any other person to simple bad decision-making.
 With a limited understanding regarding the disease model of addiction, such persons fail to see the complex mentality behind the actions of the addict.

-Addiction Blog documents this mentality and its relation to eating disorders quite well.
-They note the definition of addiction provided by Dr. Gerald May in his book, Addiction and Grace, in which addiction is described as “any compulsive, habitual behavior that limits the freedom of human action.”
+The definition of addiction provided by Dr. Gerald May in his book, Addiction and Grace, in which addiction is described as “any compulsive, habitual behavior that limits the freedom of human action.”
 Furthermore, alcoholics and drug addicts are taught through programs such as AA and NA that alcoholism and addiction are conditions over which we are powerless, and under which our lives become unmanageable.
-Not only do these definitions match the one provided by Addiction Blog and Dr. May, but they also greatly describe the nature of most eating disorders.

 When you consider the nature of most eating disorders, the addictive tendencies are quite apparent.
 Those who are prone to compulsive overeating may feel as if they are hardly in control of themselves.
 Their capacity for rational thought becomes compromised, and it is as if another entity altogether has taken the reins in controlling their actions.
 The same applies to those who suffer from bulimia, and must compulsively purge after binge eating.
 Even anorexia could be said to constitute a form of addiction, as the sufferer is powerless over their compulsion to abstain from nourishment.